derik-dot-net/GM-File-Association/README.md

 ## Installation

 Simply download the .yympps package file, along with the required extensions, import and add them to your project.
+Make sure to disable file system sandbox, which you'll find in Game Options under Windows in the General tab, after that you're set.

 ## Important Notes on Usage